awnt/awnt.github.io/_posts/2021-06-01-Bank Churn.md

 ```

 **>> Gender**<br />
-This Bank has more male customers than female.Stretch out the bar plot and overlay churn on both categories,the diffences of churn proportion cleary appear that female customers tend to leave more frequently.
+The bank has more male customers than female.Stretch out the bar plot and overlay churn on both categories,the diffences of churn proportion cleary appear that female customers tend to leave more frequently.
 According to the contingency table in row totals which indicates 25.07% of female churned as compared to male with 16.46%.However,most churners belong to male with 57.25% a bit different to non-churner 42.75%.

 ![png](/img/posts/bankchurn/gender_bar.jpg)<!-- -->